ShadowNate/MISETranslator/README.md

 Monkey Island SE Series Translator
 ============================================
-This application was built for the fan-translation of LucasArts' Monkey Island Special Edition Series. by the Classic Adventures In Greek team.
+This application was built for the fan-translation of LucasArts' Monkey Island Special Edition Series by the Classic Adventures In Greek team.
 It's been tested with the Steam versions of SoMI:SE and Monkey Island 2:SE.
-It can be distributed freely.
+It is an open source project.

 Beta version
 ============================================
 Note that this version of MI:SE Series Translator is considered a beta version and is still under active development.
 Not all functionality is yet implemented or available.
 Please read the known issues bellow for more details.
-Any feedback about bugs or improvement suggestions and comments can be sent to classic.adventures.in.greek@gmail.com
+Any feedback about bugs or improvement suggestions and related comments can be sent to classic.adventures.in.greek@gmail.com

 Modifying the source code and running with Python 2.7
 ============================================
 In order to run the modules with Python, you will need:
-* Python 2.7 (tested witn Python 2.7.3 32-bit)
+* Python 2.7 (tested witn Python 2.7.5 32-bit)
-* Python Library PyQt4 (tested with v4.9.2 but should work with higher too): http://www.riverbankcomputing.co.uk/software/pyqt/download
+* Python Library PyQt4 (tested with v4.10.2): http://www.riverbankcomputing.co.uk/software/pyqt/download
 * Python Imaging Library (PIL) (tested with v1.1.7): http://www.pythonware.com/products/pil/

 Use the 32bit versions.